codio/knowledge/source/instructors/admin/orgbilling.rst

 -  If the promotion code has expired, the message ``This promotion code has expired`` will be shown
--  Promotion codes are only available for new users and not available for self pay plans.
+-  Promotion codes are only available for new users and not available for student pay plans.

 When you are ready, click the 'Generate Invoice' button and the invoice will be generated and sent to the email address.

-The option to switch to a Self Pay plan where students are prompted to enter a credit card when they sign up is also available but be aware if you have an annual plan and have already paid this might lead to a conflict.
+The option to switch to a Student Pay plan where students are prompted to enter a credit card when they sign up is also available but be aware if you have an annual plan and have already paid this might lead to a conflict.

 .. figure:: /img/organisations_invoicing.png
    :alt: Organizations Billing